DIMITRIS N. POLITIS

 Professional Associations

-Institute of Mathematical Statistics (Fellow), American Statistical Association, The Econometric Society, Technical Chamber of Greece.
+Institute of Mathematical Statistics (Fellow), American Statistical Association (Fellow), The Econometric Society, International Society for NonParametric Statistics (Co-founder).

 Grants and Awards